Import-AadrmTemplate -Path <String> [<CommonParameters>]

 You can store a maximum of 500 custom templates (published or archived) in Azure.
 If you can't import templates because you have reached this limit as a result of keeping many archived templates, consider exporting them to save the information locally and then removing these templates from Azure RMS.

-For more information about custom templates, see Configuring custom templates for the Azure Rights Management service.
+For more information about custom templates, see Configuring and managing templates for Azure Information Protection.

 Example 1: Import a template file